Academic Director of Department & Associate Professor

 'Can the gestures, actions and utterances of children aged four and five engaged with virtual manipulatives be used as evidence that development in mathematical understanding of early number concepts has taken place?'

-Her current research activities include a project on academic skills coaching in higher education, and a 2nd project on equestrian athletes' lived experiences of menopause.
+Her current research activities include a project on emotional labour in academia, and a 2nd project on equestrian athletes' lived experiences of menopause.

 Publications